athaigueperse/ada-template-website/README.md

 ![Histograms](plots/importance_of_beer_attribitus_plot_1.1.png)
 ![Histograms](plots/importance_of_beer_attribitus_plot_1.2.png)

-By looking at the histograms we also realized that the ratings in the Rate Beer were more harsh compared to the Beer Advocate and they were generally lower.Also to note the rating syszem of Rate Beer seems to more strict only allowing 0.5 increments while the Beer Advocate ratings can be more precise
+By looking at the histograms we also realized that the ratings in the Rate Beer were more harsh compared to the Beer Advocate and they were generally lower.Also to note the rating system of Rate Beer seemed to be more strict, only allowing 0.5 increments while the Beer Advocate ratings can be more precise

 We continued by surveying how much reviews we had from each country.
 This is shown here in the below bar plot (Countries with fewer reviwers than 50 were cut and USA is not included here as it has much more reviewers that it distrupts the homogenity of the plot).
 This plot was very important to keep in mind, while analysing the results as data amount directly affects  country specific analyses